oarangel/p3/readme.md

 ## Notes for instructor

-+ Form inputs limited to integers, fixed tip amount and floating dollar amounts.
++ Form inputs limited to integers, fixed tip amounts and numeric dollar amounts.
 + Several lines of code were left in place for learning purposes, comments have been added to identify those lines.